 How Does Freight Planning Support Regional Goals?

-- NOACA is developing a Freight Plan to benefit the Northeast Ohio region.
+- NOACA has developed a Freight Plan to benefit the Northeast Ohio region.

 - NOACA is engaging stakeholders from the freight community – including truckers, shippers, ports, advocacy groups and more – to gather opinions on needs and wants.

-- Funding at all levels and from all sources should recognize these facts and allow for flexibility on a wide variety of projects.
+- NOACA will advocate that funding at all levels and sources should prioritize maintenance and allow for flexibility on a wide variety of projects.
+Businesses have different time and cost sensitivities, so supporting all modes of shipping provides the most possible options.

 - STRENGTHEN Regional Cohesion: Freight flows into, out of and through all political jurisdictions, meaning communities must work together to ensure the efficient movement of goods.